venmurasu-programming-team/Aug2021-contest/Readme.md

 - For any doubts/clarifications regarding the contest, please go to the [_Issues_](https://github.com/venmurasu-programming-team/Aug2021-contest/issues) and raise your question
   (without posting your code or implementation details)
 - Please document your strategy of implementation in detail in the repo's README
-- Results would be announced within a week after the deadline, and shortlisted candidates would proceed to the final round.
+- Results would be announced within a week after the deadline.

 ## Selection